 Bathing your pet not only removes dirt and unpleasant smells but it can help remove loose fur that would otherwise end up on your floors.
 Try bathing products formulated to help reduce shedding, and don’t forget to brush before and after bathing.

 Every pet owner has their own set of pet hair removal tools.
-From lint rollers, duct tape, and hair removal tools, these are a must-have.
+From lint rollers to duct tape, and hair removal tools, these are must-haves.
 Keep them close to major areas like the couch and bedroom for quick touch-ups throughout the week and in-between deep-clean sessions.

 Finally, you want to keep your pet away from specific areas.
 For example, if you have a couch with a fabric that catches pet hair, then that’s a designated off-limit area.
 This won’t help manage all the pet hair around your house, but it will make it easier to control.